I Was Rear-Ended by an 18-Wheeler. What Are My Options?

 - Trucks have a much longer stopping distance, frequently leading to rear-end crashes.

 - In about 20 percent of all rear-end accidents, three or more vehicles were involved.

 Determining Fault in a Rear-End 18-Wheeler Accident

 In most rear-end accidents, the vehicle striking from the rear is liable for the accident.
 However, this is not always the case, as many exceptions apply, and in 18-wheeler accident cases, proving liability can be especially difficult.

-When a big rig is involved in an accident, the driver may have caused the accident, but it is the trucking company they work for that will likely be financially responsible.
+When a big rig or tractor trailer is involved in an accident, the driver may have caused the accident, but it is the trucking company they work for that will likely be financially responsible.
 Most of these large trucking companies are massive corporations with strong insurance carriers and attorneys who will challenge liability and seek to pay as little as possible.